Coeur Mining: Projects

 As of January, 2014 Coeur Mining holds two main exploration projects: Joaquin in Argentina and La Preciosa in Mexico.

 Joaquin is an advanced stage silver-gold exploration project located in Santa Cruz province of southern Argentina.
 Gold and silver mineralization was discovered on the property by Mirosal Resources in 2004.
 Coeur began exploring the property in 2007 under an option agreement and acquired 100% of the property from Mirosal Resources in 2012.
 The property contains oxide and sulphide silver-gold mineralization in epithermal veins, breccias and stockworks hosted in acid volcanic rocks of the Deseado Massif; a well-known mineralized belt in southern Argentina.
 In January, 2013 Joaquin has a measured and indicated mineral resource estimate of 15.7 million tonnes at 128.9 g/t Ag and 0.12 g/t Au and an inferred mineral resource estimate of 1 million tonnes at 100.7 g/t Ag and 0.12 g/t Au.

 La Preciosa is an advanced stage silver-gold project located in Durango State Mexico.
 Coeur acquired the La Preciosa property through the acquisition of Orko Silver Corporation on April 16, 2013.
 The property contains epithermal silver and gold veins and breccia bodies.
 As of July 26, 2013 La Preciosa had a measured and indicated mineral resource estimate of 51.9 million tonnes at 87.54 g/t Ag and 0.166 g/t Au and an indicated mineral resource estimate of 17.7 million tonnes at 66.31 g/t Ag and 0.106 g/t Au at a NSR cut off of $20.43/tonne.

+Silvertip is a silver-zinc-lead project located in northern British Columbia, Canada, just south of the Yukon border.
+Silvertip is one of the highest-grade silver-zinc-lead operations in the world and sites within a highly prospective land package.
+Coeur suspended mining and processing activities at Silvertip in early 2020 and has since commenced evaluation of a larger potential expansion and restart of the project.
+The Silvertip project is situated on a relatively small footprint in the Rancheria watershed and is accessible via an existing British Columbia and Yukon forestry road.
+Exploration and mining activity in the area dates back to the 1960s.
+Coeur purchased the Silvertip claims and infrastructure in 2017 and currently employs approximately 60 mining professionals.